Here's what’s open in McLaren Vale and Fleurieu Coast today. A great way to support local.

 South Port Beach (at Onkaparinga River mouth)

-Popular spot for mulloway and mullet, especially around the big tides
+Popular spot for mulloway and mullet, especially around the big tides.

 Sellicks Beach Boat Ramp